Welcome to today's edition of the Rush 24-7 podcast.

 I just want to address one more thing.

-And look, folks, Friday is designed to be all across all over the place, all over the board.
+And look, folks, Friday is designed to be all across, all over the place, all over the board.

-Friday is designed to be loosey goosey, go with the flow.
+Friday is designed to be loosey-goosey, go with the flow.

-After I told the story of Les Moonvis, only having a wad of 100 bills to pay the valet who got his car at a fashionable Bel Air California restaurant.
+And I have to tell you, we've had a couple people, they were drive-by callers earlier this week after I told the story of Les Moonvis only having a wad of $100 bills to pay the valet who got his car at a fashionable Bel Air California restaurant.

 It's okay.